harvard-lil/website-static/app/_posts/2011-08-10-library-labthe-podcast-005-stock-in-paper.md

 ![](http://farm5.static.flickr.com/4004/4356098671_ebb4330857_b.jpg)

-Tim recently sat down with Harvard Library Innovation Lab’s very own David Weinberger to talk about using the web to curate and archive knowledge, and what innovations publishers like he have to take on in order to survive.
+Tim recently sat down with Harvard Library Innovation Lab's very own David Weinberger to talk about using the web to curate and archive knowledge, and what innovations publishers like he have to take on in order to survive.

 ___